 Processor: Advice on the best processor to look for when choosing your 3D modeling laptop.

-Graphics Card: Advice on the best graphics card to have for 3D modeling.
+Graphics Cards: Advice on the best graphics card to have for 3D modeling.

 Display: What to look for in your screen, resolution and other aspects of your display.